oddstream/gosold/README.md

 There is a live playable WASM version [here](https://oddstream.games/gosol/gosol.html) (sorry about the large initial download).

-It's created because I *have* to write software, and for my own personal enjoyment.
-It's skewed toward puzzle-type games, because they're the ones I mostly play.
-It's definitely not for profit and will never contain ads.

 ## Variants

 It currently knows how to play: